Sapulpa's ball-handling wizard, Mark Tucker, dies at 65

 Sapulpa games in the era began with a Tucker passing exhibition during layup drills.
 Then came the grand finale.
 With a ball spinning on his finger, Tucker would pass it between his legs, bring it back up to chest level and try to pop it off his head and into the basket.

-In his senior year, Tucker averaged 24.3 points per game, was an All-Tournament selection at the 3A state tournament and received All-State recognition.
+In his final Sapulpa season, Tucker averaged 24.3 points per game and received All-State recognition.

+Tucker had lived with his family in Waxahachie, Texas, a Dallas suburb, since 2004.

-Among others, Tucker is survived by his wife of 43 years; two daughters (Kyra Burns and Kadrian Whisenhunt); two sons (Kyle and Konner Tucker); and five granddaughters, whom he called his “Starting Five.”
+He is survived by (among others) his wife of 43 years; two daughters (Kyra Burns and Kadrian Whisenhunt); two sons (Kyle and Konner Tucker); and five granddaughters, whom he called his “Starting Five.”

 Tucker’s celebration of life is set for 11 a.m.
-Saturday at the Smith Funeral Home Chapel in Sapulpa, followed by interment in Sapulpa’s Green Hill Memorial Cemetary.
+Saturday at the Smith Funeral Home Chapel in Sapulpa, followed by interment in Sapulpa Green Hill Memorial Cemetery.

-The family is suggesting contributions to the Engadi Ministries International, PO Box 7801, Athens, Georgia.
+The family is suggesting contributions to the Engadi Ministries International, P.O.
+Box 7801, Athens, GA 30604.
 For more information, go to engadiministries.org.